Lesson 33: The Savior Appears to the Nephites

 The Lord yearns to gather his people into the safety and protection of the gospel.
 He sought to nourish them and teach them the way of salvation, but on many occasions they chose to forsake him.
 The Lord lamented (grieved or mourned) for those who were lost because they refused to be gathered.

-After the people heard these words they began to weep and howl again because of the loss of their kindred and friends.
-Possibly they also grieved for those who could have been gathered and thus spared, but who refused to do so.
+After the people heard these words, they began to weep and howl again because of the loss of their kindred and friends.
+Possibly they also grieved for those who could have been gathered and thus spared but had refused to do so.

 7. After three days passed, the darkness dispersed and the earth did cease to quake.
 The mourning, weeping, and wailing did cease and they did give thanksgiving unto the Lord Jesus Christ their redeemer.
 (3 Nephi 10:9-10)